hernancerm/poc-spring-vue/README.md

 ## Other configurations

 - **Vue's dev server**.
 With the setup described above, running the project requires Maven to re-build the frontend and re-compile the backend, which can be lengthy.
-To accelerate frontend development, a dev server is created at `localhost:8080` after running `npm run serve` in the frontend sub-module. **This does require CORS to talk to the backend**, but frontend reload is much faster.
-CORS is configured in Spring Boot for the dev server (see class `WebConfiguration`).
+To accelerate frontend development, a dev server is created at `localhost:8081` after running `npm run serve` in the frontend sub-module. **This does require CORS to talk to the backend**, but frontend reload is much faster.
+CORS is configured in Spring Boot for the dev server (see class [`WebConfiguration`](backend/src/main/java/hercerm/pocspringvue/configuration/WebConfiguration.java)).
 - **Spring Boot's route forwarding**.
-Spring Boot automatically serves `src/resources/public/index.html` when the root URL is visited, however it does not automatically delegate routing to Vue.
+Spring Boot automatically serves `src/main/resources/public/index.html` when the root URL is visited, however it does not automatically delegate routing to Vue.
 To allow Vue to handle all the routing, forwarding is required for every route except `/index.html` and `api/*` routes.
+See the class [`FrontendForwarderController`](backend/src/main/java/hercerm/pocspringvue/configuration/FrontendForwarderController.java).